 - Select Start

 This allows you to become familiar with the process so that when you’re following the steps it’s not so strange.
-In addition, below each video are supporting documents that will be updated on a regular basis.
+In addition, below each video are supporting documents, hosted on Github, that will be updated on a regular basis.
 It’s within these documents that you will find the most up to date versions of the commands necessary to install your node.

 After watching the tutorials, log in to your Dragonchain console.
 (The process from here assumes you have already claimed your wallet within the console.
 If you have not, you will need to do that first.
 You can follow the steps here.)